Opentrons/Protocols/protocols/e9ff8d/README.md

 ## Categories
-* Broad Category
+* PCR
-	* Specific Category
+	* Pre-Amplification

 ## Description
-This protocol does stuff!
+This is the first of four parts for a custom PCR prep followed by two stage cleanup.

 ### Modules